-Joshua holds an MFA from the University of Mississippi, an MFA from Stonecoast at the University of Southern Maine, and an M.A. from Pittsburg State University.
-A former Grisham fellow, he has taught fiction, poetry, and multi-genre workshops.
-His poems have recently appeared or are forthcoming in Goblin Fruit, The Warwick Review, and The Glass Seed Annual.
-He lives in Athens, Ohio, where he's pursuing a Ph.D. in Literature at Ohio University, and now lives in Tampa, Florida.
+Joshua holds an MFA from Stonecoast at the University of Southern Maine, an MFA from the University of Mississippi, and an M.A. from Pittsburg State University.
+A former John and Renee Grisham fellow, he teaches poetry, fiction, and multi-genre workshops.
+Recent poems have appeared in The Poetry Distillery, The Museum of Americana, Muse/A, and The Midwest Quarterly.
+He is a doctoral candidate in Literature at Ohio University, and now lives in Tampa, Florida.

-Maureen is the author of Apparition Wren (Main Street Rag, 2007), Later, Knives & Trees (Negative Capability Press, 2014), Mantic (Augury Books, 2013), Mirror Inside Coffin (WordTech Editions, 2015) and several chapbooks including Luminal Equation in the collection Narwhal (Cannibal Press), the dream and the dream you spoke, and 12 Greatest Hits, Nightingale Habit and Origin of Stone.
+Maureen Alsop, Ph.D. is the author of Apparition Wren (Main Street Rag, 2007), Later, Knives & Trees (Negative Capability Press, 2014), Mantic (Augury Books, 2013), Mirror Inside Coffin (WordTech Editions, 2015) and several chapbooks including Luminal Equation in the collection Narwhal (Cannibal Press), the dream and the dream you spoke, and 12 Greatest Hits, Nightingale Habit and Origin of Stone.
 She is the winner of Harpur Palate's Milton Kessler Memorial Prize for Poetry and The Bitter Oleander’s Frances Locke Memorial Poetry Award.
 Her poems have appeared in numerous journals and anthologies including AGNI, Baltimore Review, Barrow Street, Berkeley Poetry Review, Bitter Oleander, Blackbird, Diode, Drunken Boat, Kenyon Review Online, Pank, Spinning Jenny, Baltimore Review, Pinch, Versaland Verse Daily, among others.